unsaved/eslint-plugin-sn/README.md

 To restrict accurately we would have to maintain a separate list for every non-global scope, and that's just not practical.
-If you want to narrow down intra-scope SI accesses for specific scopes, you're welcome to define new altscopes for this purpose, defining "sneslintrc.json" environments, override elements.
+If you want to narrow down intra-scope SI accesses for specific scopes, you're welcome to define new alts for this purpose, defining "sneslintrc.json" environments, override elements.
 If you only edit scripts in one or a few scopes, then a much easier customizaton procedure is documented in the "snglobals/README.txt" file, to replace the list of all scopedSIs with just those that you should be accessing.